Back to Blog

 market share — your rating on these platforms directly controls how many orders you receive.

-How Delivery App Algorithms Actually Rank You
+How Do Delivery App Algorithms Actually Rank You?

 Both DoorDash and Uber Eats use sophisticated algorithms to decide which restaurants appear at the top of customer searches.
 Your rating is one of the heaviest signals: